DTVMStack/DTVM_SolSDK/docs/contributing.md

 All participants in the project must adhere to our code of conduct.
 Please read [CODE_OF_CONDUCT.md](../CODE_OF_CONDUCT.md) for details.

-## Contributor License Agreement (CLA)

-Before your contributions can be accepted, you must agree to our Contributor License Agreement.
-Please read [CONTRIBUTOR_LICENSE_AGREEMENT.md](../CONTRIBUTOR_LICENSE_AGREEMENT.md) for details.
-By submitting a pull request, opening an issue, or making any contribution to the project, you acknowledge that you have read and agree to the terms of the CLA.

 ## Ways to Contribute

 You can contribute to DTVM_SolSDK in the following ways: